Skip to main content

 Body

-The Bartlam Library provides books and other library materials, study space and services to support your studies and benefit all of our college community.
+The Bartlam Library provides books, other library materials, study space, and services to support your studies and benefit all of our college community.

 7.5.1 Books and other library materials

-With more than 35,000 books and DVDs, the Bartlam Library provides plenty of material to support your studies.
-You also have access to thousands of ebooks purchased specifically to support Tripos reading lists, a wealth of other online material suitable for both undergraduate and postgraduate studies, and, of course, access to departmental libraries and the University Library.
+With more than 35000 books and DVDs, the Bartlam Library provides plenty of material to support your studies.
+You also have access to thousands of ebooks purchased specifically to support reading lists, a wealth of other online material suitable for both undergraduate and postgraduate studies, and the faculty and departmental libraries and University Library.
+Records for these library materials can be found on the University’s shared library catalogue iDiscover, including the information needed to find items in the library and links to access ebooks and articles.

-If a book you need is on loan to another student, you can request it on the University’s iDiscover or contact the library office and we will try to arrange a share for you.
+If a book you need is on loan to another student, you can request it on iDiscover.
 You can also keep track of your library account on iDiscover and you will receive a monthly email from the integrated libraries system to remind you of what you currently have borrowed.
-You may also receive mails asking you to return books that have been requested by others and including a due date for you to return them.
+You may also receive emails asking you to return books that have been requested by others and including a due date for you to return them.

 7.5.2 Study space and facilities

-In the Bartlam Library you will find space for study where you can work on your own or with others.
-Quiet conversation is permitted on the lower floor and in the two bookable study rooms on the top floor.
-The main reading room on the top floor is reserved for silent study.
+In the Bartlam Library, you will find space for study where you can work on your own or with others.
+Quiet conversation is permitted on the first floor and in the two bookable study rooms on the second floor.
+The main reading room on the second floor is reserved for silent study.
 No phone calls should be made or taken in the Bartlam Library.

 Please take care of the library when you use it.
 Leave the aisles clear of books and bags and take your valuables with you when you leave.
 If you are only leaving for a short time, gather your belongings together on the desktop with a completed Book(s) in Use slip.
 You may bring in drinks in lidded cups and bottles.
 If you wish to eat, please only do so in the library common room.

-There is a self-service kiosk for borrowing books and DVDs on the first floor, outside the library office, and a kiosk and returns box on the ground floor at the entrance.
-A printer/scanner/copier is available in the computer room along with some stationery and supplies and computing equipment.
+There is a self-service kiosk for borrowing books and DVDs on the first floor, outside the library office, and another self-service kiosk and a returns box on the ground floor at the entrance.
+A printer/scanner/copier is available in the computer room along with some stationery and supplies and several PCs.

 7.5.3 Further information and help

-The guidance found on the dedicated library web page gives you more information about using the library and finding the resources you need.
-It also includes information on other Cambridge libraries to which you have access.
-Our web pages provide more detailed information about the library, its resources, and the resources and help available to you across Cambridge.
+The library web pages and LibGuide give you guidance on using the library and finding the resources you need.
+They also include information on other Cambridge libraries to which you have access.
 Library staff are available during weekday working hours to give you extra guidance.
-You will usually find us in the library office between 9.00 am and 5.00 pm on weekdays.
-You can also get in touch by phone on (3)35880 or by email at library@sel.cam.ac.uk.
+You will usually find us in the library offices between 9.00 and 17.00 on weekdays.
+You can also get in touch by phone on (01223 3)35880 or by email at library@sel.cam.ac.uk.

 7.5.4 Archives and Special Collections

-The library holds a further 6,000 old and rare books in its special collections, which are housed alongside the Archives in the Old Library.
+The library holds approximately 6000 older and rare books in its special collections, which are housed alongside the Archives in the Old Library.
 Records for these books can be found on iDiscover.
 Students are welcome to consult these books by appointment with the Librarian.

 The Archives hold material relating to all aspects of the College and its history.
+Records for this and many other Cambridge archival collections can be found on ArchiveSearch.
 The Archivist would be pleased to hear from any student wishing to make an appointment to consult the collection or who may wish to donate material (email: archives@sel.cam.ac.uk).
 Photographic material in any format is especially welcome.